ClusterLabs/pacemaker/INSTALL.md

 | unit tests                                      | 1.1.0 or later | libcmocka-devel         | libcmocka-devel         | libcmocka-dev           |

 ## Optional Testing Dependencies
-* procps and psmisc (if running cts-exec, cts-fencing, or CTS lab)
+* procps and psmisc (if running CTS lab)
-* valgrind (if running valgrind tests in cts-cli, cts-scheduler, or CTS lab)
+* valgrind (if running valgrind tests in cts-cli or cts-scheduler, or if running Pacemaker daemons under valgrind)
+* python3-psutil (if running any CTS tests)
 * python3-dateutil and python3-systemd (if running CTS lab on cluster nodes running systemd)
 * nmap (if not specifying an IP address base)